CovertLab/WholeCellEcoliRelease/README.md

 ### Single simulation

-To queue up a single simulation in Fireworks, including parameter calculations and analysis plots:
+To queue up a single simulation in FireWorks, including parameter calculations and analysis plots:

 ```bash
 DESC="Example run of a single simulation." python runscripts/fw_queue.py